webclubz/archLamp/Readme.md

 All projects live under `~/Sites` and use a **shared group** (`webdev`) so that both you and Apache/PHP (`http` user) can read/write files without permission conflicts.

-The first step after installation is to run:
+The first step after installation is to run: ls -ld /tmp

+# you should see: drwxrwxrwt ... /tmp (the t at the end = sticky bit, perms 1777)

+# If it doesn't exist or the perms are wrong:

+sudo mkdir -p /tmp
+sudo chmod 1777 /tmp

 ```bash
 sites-manager setup